kuldeep23907/Top-Level/README.md

 * This ecosystem would be similar to the ecosystem of roads, on which could prosper transportation services, commerce and repair of vehicle, driving school, restauration, shops, guides, maps, directories etc.

 * **Remember how Road 66 gave birth to the complete economy of the West**.
 The power that fueled the growth of such an ecosystem is the universal need for roads.
+There has not been a single company that made and owned Road 66.

 * The same universal need for crop protection (more than 500M farmers worldwide feeding 90% of the world) will feed the ecosystem built on _Machu-Picchu_.